 Roanoke Island Outer Banks Attractions:

 A perfect attraction for kids of all ages, The NC Aquarium at Roanoke Island is open year-round.
 Daily programs include marine life videos, live animal programs, audience participation games, demonstrations and more.

 The Elizabethan Gardens, located on Roanoke Island, is a Fanciful and elaborate gardens were kept to entertain Queen Elizabeth I during her reign.
 The Elizabethan Gardens hosts numerous family events and educational workshops throughout the year.

 The Lost Colony

-The Lost Colony – A long-time running Outdoor live theater performance, The Lost Colony is an incredibly exciting adventure the whole family will love.
+A long-time running Outdoor live theater performance, The Lost Colony is an incredibly exciting adventure the whole family will love.
 Daily performances seasonally, located on Roanoke Island.
-Beach Realty guests receive $5.00 off admission!
+Beach Realty guests receive a discount off admission!

 Cape Hatteras Lighthouse

 Located in the town of Buxton, the Cape Hatteras Lighthouse stands over 200ft tall, and is the tallest lighthouse in North Carolina!

 Ferry to Ocracoke

 At the very end of Hatteras island you can take a ferry over to Ocracoke Island, a small, but inhabited island with gorgeous beaches and plenty of local culture and history to discover!